emraxxor/infovip/README.md

 The project aims to develop a framework that allows rapid development of web applications with minimal effort.
-In fact, I started writing a social media website in PHP but it happened a long time ago (more than 8 years), so I made a decision and I start to create a completely new project.
+In fact, I started writing a social media website in PHP but it happened a long time ago (more than 8 years), so I made a decision and started to create a completely new project.

 Infovip is not just a framework but also a social media site as well.